What is a Union?

 What about dues?

-Dues can range anywhere from 1 to 3% of your salary and are tax deductible.
+Union Dues range anywhere from 1-3% of your salary and are tax deductible.
 Current Local 1108 dues are 1.56% of the pilot’s gross salary in addition to an initiation fee.
 Initiation fees are waived for newly organized pilot groups.

 NOTE: Local 1108’s dues policy is different from the IBT policy.
 Most IBT members are governed under the National Labor Relations Act which means that it takes less time and is less expensive to negotiate a contracts.